Eco Friendly Trash Bags, Which Environmentally Friendly Kitchen Garbage Bags Are Best?

 Availability.
 Many of the most earth friendly options can only be purchased online, which can dissuade some consumers from purchasing them over the options available locally.

 Cost.
-While many earth friendly trash bag options are comparable to standard options, many others are not.
-Compostable and biodegradable bags, including those made with corn or potato starch, often are more expensive than recycled or standard options.
-Adding the higher price for some brands plus the cost of shipping, and many consumers may choose to shop locally for products that are readily available, even if their environmental impact is greater.
+While some earth friendly trash bag options are comparable to standard options, others are not.
+Compostable and biodegradable bags, including those made with corn or potato starch, often are more expensive.
+Adding the higher price for some brands plus the cost of shipping, and many consumers may choose to shop locally for conventional products that are readily available.

 Durability is another common concern with biodegradable trash bags.
 Due to thinner plastic and “flimsy” materials, many consumers may find that their trash bags are more likely to break or leak, and no one wants to deal with trash leaks.